manncodes/saq-rl/README.md

 ## Installation

-1. Install the provided Conda environment (I recommend you use [Mamba](https://github.com/conda-forge/miniforge) instead of Conda -- Mamba is faster)
+First, install the provided Conda environment (I recommend you use [Mamba](https://github.com/conda-forge/miniforge) instead of Conda -- Mamba is faster)

 Note: `mamba` and `conda` commands are interchangeable.